Professor and Director, Centre for Iranian Studies

 - Iran in World History, Oxford University Press, forthcoming 2015.

-- Religions of Iran: From Prehistory to the Present, Oneworld Publications, in press.
+- Religions of Iran: From Prehistory to the Present, Oneworld Publications, 2013.

 - Religions of the Silk Road: Premodern Patterns of Globalization, Palgrave Macmillan, 2010.